-On March 25, 2020, the OEB established a deferral account for regulatory balances to record the costs of changes to billing systems resulting from the Ontario Government's TOU emergency order, other incremental costs and lost revenues associated with the COVID-19 pandemic.
+On March 25, 2020, the OEB established the COVID-19 Emergency Deferral Account for regulatory balances to record the costs of changes to billing systems resulting from the Ontario Government's TOU emergency order, other incremental costs and lost revenues associated with the COVID-19 pandemic.
 On May 14, 2020, the OEB launched a consultation process to inform its decision-making with respect to how the account will operate, including eligibility requirements, and the process and timing for the disposition.
-On December 16, 2020, OEB staff issued a proposal which provided an update on the OEB's most recent orientation in the policy consultation.
-Based on this information, management believes there is high uncertainty in regards to the recoverability of costs and lost revenues related to government and OEB customer relief actions and therefore a low probability of recovery.
-Consequently, the balance of \$17.7 million that was previously recorded in the COVID-19 Emergency Deferral Account for incremental bad debt expense was reversed resulting in a net income impact of \$17.7 million as at December 31, 2020.
-The Corporation continues to track lost revenues related to lower commercial electricity consumption, direct relief provided to customers through reduction of late payment charges, incremental bad debt expense and costs directly related to the implementation of safety measures as a result of the COVID-19 pandemic but no amounts have been recorded in the COVID-19 Emergency Deferral Account as at December 31, 2020.
+On December 16, 2020, OEB staff issued a proposal which provided an update on the OEB's orientation in the policy consultation.
+Based on this information, management believed that there was high uncertainty in regard to the recoverability of costs and lost revenues related to government and OEB-mandated customer relief actions and therefore a low probability of recovery.
+Consequently, the \$17.7 million which was previously recorded in the COVID-19 Emergency Deferral Account for incremental bad debt expense was reversed in the fourth quarter of 2020, resulting in a net income impact of \$17.7 million as at December 31, 2020.
+On June 17, 2021, the OEB issued the final report on the COVID-19 Emergency Deferral Account consultation.
+The assessment on the recoverability of costs and lost revenues associated with the pandemic remains unchanged.
+Consequently, no amounts have been recorded in the COVID-19 Emergency Deferral Account as at December 31, 2021.